fenglinglwb/EDT/README.md

 4. Quick test

-    The model and config files are one-to-one with the same name.
-Please refer to the model list above.
+    The model and config files are in one-to-one correpondence with the same name.
+Please refer to the nameing rule in the model zoo above.

     - SR and deraining.